Mike Mordecai: Florida Marlins

 Mordecai took a job as manager with the Marlins minor league affiliate Jamestown Jammers in December 2004.
-A few days later, the team announced that they would give him a chance to join the team in September so he could reach ten years of Major League service; Mordecai played two games in 2005 before retiring for good.
+A few days later, the team announced that they would give him a chance to join the team in September so he could reach ten years of Major League service.
+Mordecai played two games in 2005 before retiring for good.
 Mordecai also worked as a batting coach for MLB before turning to coaching for a private High School in Dothan, Alabama.
 The school in Dothan is Houston Academy.
 His last high school game was against the Leroy Bears on the road in the first round of the Alabama State High School Playoffs in 2009.

 Coaching

 In 2010, Mordecai was hired by the Toronto Blue Jays as a minor league infield coordinator.
 In 2015, he was promoted to coordinator of instruction, and on January 10, 2018, Mordecai was promoted to the quality control coach position.
-In 2019, Mordecai was once again reassigned within the Blue Jays organization, to his current position as manager of the New Hampshire Fisher Cats.
+In 2019, Mordecai was once again reassigned within the Blue Jays organization, to his position as manager of the New Hampshire Fisher Cats.
+Mordecai currently works at Northside Methodist Academy, where he is the athletic director, coaches baseball, and teaches history.

 Personal life

 Mordecai was married on February 5, 2000, to his second wife, Jennifer.
 Later that year, she gave birth to the first of their three sons.
-He also has a daughter Taylor, born in 1995, from a first marriage.
+He also has a daughter, Taylor, born in 1995 from a first marriage.